underscoreio/essential-slick/src/pages/data_modeling.md

 </div>

-###Primary & Foreign keys
+###Primary keys

 There are two methods to declare a column is a primary key.
 In the first we declare a column is a primary key using class `O` which provides column options.
 We have seen examples of this in `Message` and `User`.

 ~~~ scala
 def id = column[Long]("id", O.PrimaryKey, O.AutoInc)
 ~~~

 The second method uses a method `primaryKey` which takes two parameters --- a name and a tuple of columns.
 This is useful when defining compound primary keys.

 <!--  Im aware this has nothing to do with the messaging example, I wanted something separate as I'm working around an issue with sqlite and autoincrement fields.
       As sooon as one defines O.AutoInc on a field slick or the driver is creating SQL marking the field as a PK.